 function, displays something to the screen, and when the user enters the value, it returns it back to the program, so we can store that value in a variable.

-The general form for a function is:
+The general form for a function in Python is:

 def function_name() :